lescobarc/dataWarehouseProject/README.md

 - Import script: `datawarehouse.sql` (Folder: backend) to create schema and parameters of database.

 ## 5. Install Dependencies
-In terminal (IDE) execute:
+In terminal (IDE) execute in Backend Folder (cd backend):

 - npm install

 ## 6. Start Backend App
-In terminal (IDE) run ONE of the these commands in Backend Folder (cd Backend):
+In terminal (IDE) run ONE of the these commands in Backend Folder:

 - node app.js
 - npm start